 Within the bounds of the project itself, one must accommodate changes in owner and construction-manager competencies and contractor staffing.
 Institutional memory is not guaranteed over ten years, during which time people will definitely come and go.
 Contract structures have to build the discipline needed to establish processes that can be replicated with new people, as teams inevitably begin to turn over.
+Gigaprojects will be finished by people who were not present at their creation.

-Outside the bounds of the project, the project professional must anticipate things like changes in financing, changes in interest, inflation and currency exchange rates, changes in political parties, pandemics, and changes in macroeconomics, politics, and technologies-and the participants must also tolerate unanticipatable surprises along the way that can (and, over a sufficiently long duration, will) challenge the project.
+Outside the bounds of the project, the project professional must anticipate things like changes in financing, changes in interest, inflation and currency exchange rates, changes in political parties, pandemics, and changes in macroeconomics, politics, and technologies.
+And the participants must also tolerate unanticipatable surprises along the way that can (and, over a sufficiently long duration, will) challenge the project.

-Front-end loading (FEL) may be shortened or omitted in small-scale projects.
+Front-end loading (FEL), planning effortst prior to commencement of the principal contract or contracts, may be shortened or omitted in small-scale projects.
 But FEL is essential to manage the length and breadth of a gigaproject.
 The teams responsible for putting the contracts together need and deserve at the outset a clear picture of what it is that all are aiming for in the end.
 FEL processes can craft reliable reference documents that can be used in the course of later design and construction.